-Mr. Virtusio has a master's in Business Administration with a major in International Business from the George Washington University, Washington DC.
+Mr. Virtusio has a Master's degree in Business Administration major in International Business from the George Washington University, Washington DC.

-JOHN E. HUANG, age , Filipino, is an independent director of the Company since October 15, 2020 and alternate member of the Board and Risk Oversight Committee and Related Party Transaction Committee of the Registrant.
+JOHN E. HUANG, age 66, Filipino, is an independent director of the Company since October 15, 2020 and a member of the Board and Risk Oversight Committee and Related Party Transaction Committee of the Registrant.
 He is an experienced insurance and reinsurance professional.
-Before retiring in 2017, he was a Senior Vice President and the Head of Investments of National Reinsurance Corporation of the Philippines (NatRe) from 2014 and before that was the Senior Vice President, Chief Finance Officer, Treasurer and Head of Investments of NatRe.
+Before retiring in 2017, he was the Senior Vice President - Head of Investments of National Reinsurance Corporation of the Philippines (NatRe) (from 2014) and before that, he was the Chief Finance Officer, Treasurer and Head of Investments of NatRe.
 From 2004 to 2006, he was the Chief Finance Officer and Treasurer of Universal Malayan Reinsurance Corporation and the Chief Financial Officer and Director of C&P Homes, Inc. from 1995 to 1999.
 He was a First Vice President and Treasurer of the Boston Bank of the Philippines in 1989 and a Vice President for The First National Bank of Boston in Boston Mass when he left the same after 6 years in 1988.

-Mr. Huang received his master's degree in Business Administration from the Graduate School of Business Administration - Harvard University in 1982.
+Mr. Huang received his Master's degree in Business Administration from the Graduate School of Business Administration - Harvard University in 1982.
 His Bachelor of Arts degree, Economic Honors Program came from Ateneo De Manila University where he graduated magna cum laude.

-PAUL P. SAGAYO, JR., age, Filipino, was elected to the BOD on June 06, 2018.
+PAUL P. SAGAYO, JR., age 56, Filipino, was elected to the BOD on June 06, 2018.
 He is also a member of the Audit Committee, Board and Risk Oversight Committee, and Related Party Transaction Committee of the Registrant.